lewisrodgers/codelabs/domain-wide-delegation/README.md

 ## Summary

-Roles and responsibilities between organizations will differ, so it's important to understand the org structure, who is reponsible for what, how and where to make requests and get approvals.
+Roles and responsibilities between organizations will differ, so it's important to understand the org structure, who is reponsible for what, and how and where to make requests or get approvals.

 ### Resources
 * [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)